-LASIK (laser-assisted in situ keratomileusis) is a type of laser refractive surgery — the best known and most commonly performed.
-In general, a special type of cutting laser is used to precisely change the shape of your cornea — the dome-shaped transparent tissue at the front of your eye — to improve vision.
+During LASIK surgery, a special type of cutting laser is used to precisely change the shape of the dome-shaped clear tissue at the front of your eye (cornea) to improve vision.

 Why it's done

 LASIK surgery may be an option for the correction of one of these vision problems: